High-Energy Concentration for Federated Learning in Frequency Domain: Related work

 Recently, aggregation-free methods have gradually attracted research interest due to their effectiveness in addressing the aforementioned challenges \cite{17}.
 FedDM \cite{15} was proposed to reduce the discrepancy between synthetic and real data by introducing a distribution matching loss \cite{18}.
 Subsequently, the global model is trained using synthetic data from all clients.
 Building upon this, Wang et al. \cite{16} designed FedAF to further improve the performance of the global model by incorporating a regularization term.
 Although these two studies have made significant progress, they primarily generate synthetic data based on DM loss, which results in a lack of inter-class discrimination compared to real data.
 Moreover, these methods focus solely on spatial-domain data, leading to limitations in their performance and efficiency.

-\subsection{Dataset Distillation}
+\subsection{Dataset distillation}

-Early dataset distillation algorithms typically adopt a bi-level optimization strategy \cite{23}.
+Early dataset distillation algorithms typically adopt a bi-level optimization strategy.
 For example, Zhao et al. \cite{24} proposed condensing data by matching the gradients of real data and synthetic data.
 However, this method necessitates model updates during optimization, leading to large computational overhead.
 To mitigate this burden, DM \cite{18} was proposed to generate synthetic data through simple and effective distribution matching.
-CAFF \cite{25} introduced a discrimination loss to enhance the quality of the synthetic data.
 Shin et al. \cite{19} proposed FreD, which optimizes frequency-domain information by computing losses in the spatial domain.
 It then selectively retains frequency-domain components based on the Explained Variance Ratio (EVR).
 Under the same budget, the algorithm improves the performance by increasing the increment, which reflects the potential of frequency domain in dataset distillation.
 Nevertheless, FreD exhibits certain limitations when applied to FL: 1) updating frequency-domain information via spatial-domain losses makes it difficult to directly align high and low-frequency components; 2) EVR-based component selection introduces additional computational and communication cost.
-It is evident that the goal of dataset distillation is to achieve data lightweighting \cite{26,27}, which aligns well with the current requirements of aggregation-free FL.
+It is evident that the goal of dataset distillation is to achieve data lightweighting \cite{26}\cite{27}, which aligns well with the current requirements of aggregation-free FL.
 Consequently, a communication-efficient and degradation-free theme may drive the development of FL.